Albert-Byrone/akan-app/README.md

  ### Installation Process

  ****
-Click on the link below to download the app or

-Clone to thir repo : git clone https://github.com/Albert-Byrone/akan-app.git
+* Clone to thir repo : git clone https://* github.com/Albert-Byrone/akan-app.git

-Unzip the downloaded files in a folder of choice.
+* Unzip the downloaded files in a folder of choice.

-Open the index file with any browser.
+* Open the index file from the zipped file with any browser.
  ****
 ### Live Link